cscape/wayline-ks/README.md

 # Wayline Kitchen Sink

-> Kitchen sink for testing Wayline interactive demos
+Kitchen sink for testing Wayline interactive demos

+Set the `BINGMAPS_TOKEN` for this project to work properly

 ## Build Setup